Cooking fires are the number one cause of home fires and home injuries. The leading cause of fires in the kitchen is unattended cooking.

 - Two-thirds (66%) of home cooking fires start with the ignition of food or other cooking materials.

-- Ranges or cooktops account for almost two-thirds (62%) of home cooking fire incidents.
+- Ranges or cooktops account for three-fifths (61%) of home cooking fire incidents.

-- Unattended equipment is a factor in one-third (31%) of reported home cooking fires and half (48%) of the associated deaths.
+- Unattended equipment is a factor in one-third (31%) of reported home cooking fires and over half (53%) of the associated deaths.

 - Frying dominates the cooking fire problem.